adinapoli/snaplet-purescript/README.md

 is assumed.
 For all the other envs, production included, `CompileOnce` is the default.

+You can also control the verbosity of the snaplet choosing between `Verbose` or `Quiet`.

 # Contributions
 This library scratches my own itches, but please fork away!